Content Map Terms

 Emergency contraception is a way to prevent pregnancy if:

 • Your birth control method failed.
-Maybe you forgot to take your pill or get your shot, the condom broke or came off, or your diaphragm slipped.
+Maybe you forgot to take your pill or get your shot.
+Or maybe the condom broke or came off, or your diaphragm slipped.

 • You were sexually assaulted.
 Even if you were using birth control, emergency contraception can help decrease your chance of getting pregnant.

 There are two main types of emergency contraception: pills and the copper intrauterine device (IUD).
-Most women choose pills because they work well, don't cost a lot, and are usually easy to get.
-The IUD works very well, but it has to be inserted by a doctor.
+Pills work well, don't cost a lot, and are usually easy to get.
+The copper IUD works very well, but it has to be inserted by a doctor.

-• Emergency contraception pills: Pills used for emergency contraception are sometimes called "morning-after pills."
-They can be used up to 5 days after unprotected sex.
+• Pills used for emergency contraception are sometimes called "morning-after pills."
+They can be used up to 5 days after unprotected sex.footnote 1

 • The most common option contains a progestin hormone called levonorgestrel.
 Progestin is a synthetic version of the hormone progesterone.

-• Another option is a medicine called ulipristal acetate (for example, ella) that affects the progesterone in your body.
+• Another option is a medicine called ulipristal (for example, Ella).
+It affects the progesterone in your body.

 • Some birth control pills are also used.
 These often contain a combination of the hormones estrogen and progestin.
 If you already take birth control pills, you may be able to use the pills you have as emergency contraception.
-Talk to your doctor or check the websites listed below for the correct doses.
+Talk to your doctor to find out the correct doses.

-: The copper IUD is a small, T-shaped plastic device that is inserted into your uterus.
-It can be placed up to 7 days after unprotected sex to prevent pregnancy.footnote 1 (Note: The hormonal IUD, such as the Mirena, is not used for emergency contraception.)
+• A copper IUD is a small, plastic device that is inserted into your uterus.
+Copper wire is wound around the stem of the T-shaped IUD.
+It can be placed up to 7 days after unprotected sex to prevent pregnancy.footnote 1 The copper IUD can stay in place for 10 years.
+In some cases it can be used longer.footnote 2 Talk to your doctor about how long you can use it.

 How does it work?

-Emergency contraception hormones may prevent fertilization by stopping the ovary from releasing an egg (ovum).
+The hormones in these pills may prevent fertilization by stopping the ovary from releasing an egg (ovum).
 They also make the fallopian tubes less likely to move an egg toward the uterus.
-Emergency contraception is also thought to thin the lining of the uterus, or endometrium.
+The pills are also thought to thin the lining of the uterus, or endometrium.
 The thickened endometrium is where a fertilized egg would normally implant and grow.

 Where can you get emergency contraception?

-Some types of emergency contraception, such as ulipristal acetate (for example, ella) are available only with a prescription from a doctor.
+Some types of emergency contraception, such as ulipristal acetate (for example, ella) are available only from family planning clinics or with a prescription from a doctor.

-Birth control pills.
 If you already have birth control pills on hand, you may be able to use them for emergency birth control.
-To find out which brands of pills work and how to take them, go to the Emergency Contraception webpage, "Which daily birth control pills can be used for emergency contraception worldwide?" at https://ec.princeton.edu/worldwide/default.asp or visit:
+Talk to your doctor to find out the correct doses.

-IUD.
-You can get an IUD from many doctors, from university and public health clinics, or in most hospital emergency rooms.
+You can get an IUD from many doctors, from university and public health clinics, and in most hospital emergency rooms.
 An IUD has to be inserted by a doctor or other health professional.

 You can take emergency contraception up to 5 days after unprotected sex.